-The City is exposed to various risks of loss related to torts; theft of, damage to, or restriction of assets, errors or omissions, injuries to employees, earthquakes, environmental risks, climate risks and sea-level rise because of its location and or acts of God.
+The City is exposed to various risks of loss related to torts; theft of, damage to, or restriction of assets; errors or omissions; injuries to employees; or acts of God.

 The City is self-insured for liability claims below \$350,000.
 The City is a member of the Bay Cities Joint Powers Insurance Authority ("BCJPIA").
 The BCJPIA consists of 20 municipal or public agency members, all located within the metropolitan San Francisco Bay Area.
 The BCJPIA provides general liability, auto liability, and errors and omissions coverage between \$350,000 and \$1,000,000.
 The California Affiliated Risk Management Authority ("CARMA") provides additional coverage to the BCJPIA and its member entities for claims in excess of \$1,000,000, up to \$29,000,000.